Independent Contractor Classification: How to Stay Compliant

 4 Ways to Stay Compliant

 By educating managers and employees about the basic differences between independent contractors and employees, companies can develop better classification processes and ensure proper treatment of independent contractors as a whole.
+Here are four ways managers can get a handle on the level of compliance needed to successfully and confidently engage top independent talent.

 1. Review Current Classification Processes